haitranwang/chrome-extentions/dexscreener-auto-filter/README.md

 # DexScreener Auto Token Opener Chrome Extension

-A streamlined Chrome extension that automatically opens new tabs for tokens detected on DexScreener.com.
+A Chrome extension that automatically opens tabs for tokens detected on DexScreener.com with advanced filtering and multi-chain support.

 > **Note**: This extension is part of the [Chrome Extensions Repository](../README.md).
 For repository structure and organization, see the main README.

 ## Features

+### Multi-Chain Support
+- Works with 17 blockchain networks (Solana, BSC, Base, Ethereum, Polygon, and more)
+- Automatically detects the current chain from the page URL
+- Opens token pages with correct chain-specific URLs

-### Auto-open Token Tabs
+### Auto-Open Token Tabs
-- Automatically opens new tabs for all Solana tokens detected on dexscreener.com
+- Automatically detects and opens tabs for tokens on any supported chain
-- 15-minute cooldown period to prevent spam and duplicate tabs
+- Configurable cooldown period (default: 15 minutes)
+- Configurable maximum tabs limit (default: 10)
-- Track opened tokens to avoid opening the same token multiple times
+- Tracks opened tokens to prevent duplicates
 - Opens tabs in background for uninterrupted browsing

-- Simple, no-configuration extension that just works
+### Filter URL Detection
+- Automatically opens new tabs when you change filter parameters in the URL
+- Compare different filter combinations side-by-side
+- Duplicate prevention for filter URLs
+- Supports all DexScreener filter parameters

 ## Installation